Your Questions, Answered.

 -

 Yes!
-To keep my work sustainable, I rest when your baby rests, so I need a bed or a comfortable surface nearby where I can take a short break while staying close to your little one. -
+To keep my work sustainable, I rest (rather than sleep) when your baby rests, so I need a bed or a comfortable surface nearby where I can take a short break while staying close to your little one. -

 Overnight care is an extension of the family’s nighttime parenting and includes all infant care, and maternal and breastfeeding support.
 Overnight, the postpartum doula's main focus is on the baby and maintaining a peaceful nighttime environment in the home.
-This means that although I try to take care of washing any bottles or pump parts that are used throughout the night, I do not do any other household chores.
+This means that although I try to take care of washing any bottles or pump parts that are used throughout the night or light baby laundry, I do not do any other household chores.

 -